icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 - Ubuntu 18.04-20.04 (depending on the version of the JetPack)
 - Nvidia JetPack installed through SDK Manager (instructions below)
-- Xavier [Connecttech BSP](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/) for the `board_type` board (e.g. AGX, NX) and JetPack `jetpack_ver`(e.g 4.4.2, 5.0.2).
+- [Connecttech BSP](https://connecttech.com/product/) **specific** for the `board_type` board (e.g. Xavier AGX, Orin NX) and JetPack `jetpack_ver` (e.g. 5.0.2, 5.1.2).
 (Not required if you already have the image ready to flash)

 # Instructions

 ## Carrier hardware configuration
-Make sure that the switches on the carrier are set like in the picture below, so that the unit can boot manually when pressing the power (PWR) button.
+Each carrier board could be equipped with different switches that should be set at the startup.
+For example, for the `Rogue` carrier, make sure that the switches on the carrier are set like in the picture below, so that the unit can boot manually when pressing the power (PWR) button.
 DO NOT power on the unit until instructed.

 ![](../img/switches.jpg)

 ## Hardware connection
 1. Connect the carrier to the power supply through the provided cable, and set the power supply to 16V/2A.